waydabber/BetterDisplay/README.md

 - Native smooth scaling requires macOS Monterey 12.4 (or newer) and natively connected displays on Apple Silicon.
 For Intel there is no such limitation.
 - Maximum native smooth scaling resolutions depend on the GPU capabilities and the display's resolution (horizontal width limit is 6144 pixels for M1/M2, 7680 pixels for M1/M2 Pro/Max/Ultra).
 - External display hardware backlight control and volume control require DDC capable, natively connected display or an Apple display.
 Some docks and dongles may not support DDC.
 All built-in ports of all Macs that can run the app are supported for DDC communication.
-- The app is compatible with headless Macs to create custom dummy resolutions for remote access.
+- The app is compatible with headless Macs to create custom virtual screen (dummy) resolutions for remote access.

 ## Privacy